 A feature that’s appreciated by users is the ability to see matching values in a list as they type in a field.
 It helps reduce the number of items to choose from, and the more they type, the fewer results they see.
 You can easily implement this kind of type-ahead value list filtering capability in FileMaker!

-However, if you have a relatively long list (more than 20 or so items), it certainly improves the user experience to be able to narrow the list of choices, by typing the search terms in a field above the list.
+If you have a relatively long list (more than 20 or so items), it certainly improves the user experience to be able to narrow the list of choices, by typing the search terms in a field above the list.
 I call this a type-ahead filter, but it’s also known as predictive search or autocomplete.

 There is a native FileMaker feature to allow auto-complete based on previously entered values, but it may not cover every situation.
 It only works on text fields, for example.